 Your plan has to constantly modify itself sometimes to the point where the original plan has become unrecognisable.

-To stick blindly to the same goals you set out with at the start when the other player has changed the pattern of play will mostly all of the time lead to failure.
+To stick blindly to the same goals you set out with at the start, when the other player has changed the pattern of play, will often lead to failure.
 The 19th century German philosopher Arthur Schopenhauer says chess is best played like life when, “We are compelled to modify our tactics”.

 Adaptability is the key as the future is a game still being played and the outcome to be decided.
 Being a freethinker, focus on the state of the board as it now and modify your play accordingly.
 The female grandmaster Jennifer Shahade, says when playing, “Think of a move, disregard it and think of a better one.”